MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/using-resettable-statistics-and-leaderboards.md

 ## Statistics and leaderboards

-First, it’s important to note that all Statistics defined for a player in a game in PlayFab are part of a leaderboard.
+First, it’s important to note that all statistics defined for a player in a game in PlayFab are part of a leaderboard.
 So defining your statistics defines your leaderboard as well.

 Statistics may not necessarily be visible to players, but they are there.
 You can use them to get lists of players by a score you define - whether to find the top of all scores, the bottom, those centered around the current player - or those on a user’s friend list.